 If your project is missing this account—for instance, if you have removed it—you can add it manually:

-In the Cloud Console, go to the IAM page.
+In the Google Cloud console, go to the IAM page.

 Select the Compute Engine Service Agent role.